 Aromatherapy Dough

-Aromatherapy dough is something new that I recently came across, it’s a combination of aromatherapy and playdoh.
+Aromatherapy dough is something new that I recently came across.
+It’s a combination of aromatherapy and Play-Doh.
 You can squeeze it, smell it, and mould it into shapes as a way to de-stress.
-This would make a great gift for someone that likes aromatherapy and/or likes to fiddle with something.
+This would make a great gift for someone who likes aromatherapy and/or likes to fiddle with something.

 Scented Candles